 Cave exploration around Lake Mývatn offers a thrilling opportunity to discover the hidden underground world of Iceland.
 While there aren't many extensive cave systems directly around Lake Mývatn, there are a few notable caves in the wider Mývatn region.
 Here are a couple of caves worth exploring:

-• Grjótagjá: a small lava cave located near Lake Mývatn.
+• Grjótagjá: a small lava cave connected to a large fissure in the lava near Lake Mývatn.
 It gained popularity due to its geothermal hot spring, which was once a popular bathing spot.
-However, swimming in the hot spring is prohibited due to fluctuating water temperatures and safety concerns.
-Nonetheless, you can still visit Grjótagjá to explore the cave's interior, admire the unique rock formations, and learn about its fascinating history.
+During the Krafla Fires (1975-1979) the water temperature increased up to 60°C but has since been slowly decreasing.
+Swimming in the hot spring is still prohibited due to fluctuating water temperatures and safety concerns.
+Nonetheless, you can visit Grjótagjá to explore the cave's interior, admire the unique rock formations, and learn about its fascinating history.

-• Lofthellir Cave: located approximately 40 kilometres (25 miles) from Lake Mývatn, is an exciting underground destination.
-It is known for its impressive ice formations, including ice sculptures and stalagmites, created by freezing lava.
+• Lofthellir Cave: located in the highlands approximately 40 kilometres (25 miles) from Lake Mývatn, is an exciting underground destination.
+It is a lava cave, known for its impressive ice formations, including ice sculptures and stalagmites, created by freezing lava.
 Exploring Lofthellir Cave requires joining guided tours, as the cave can be challenging to navigate without proper equipment and knowledge of the area.

 Step into the world of Icelandic nature at Perlan's interactive museum, a must-see destination for anyone visiting Reykjavík.
 The museum's stunning exhibitions, designed with cutting-edge technology and immersive multimedia displays, offer visitors a unique opportunity to explore Iceland's diverse landscapes without ever leaving the city.